JunsolKim/kakao-arena-melon-ysocio13/README.md

 ## Running environment

 We run our project under Python 3.7.4, on a Intel Core i9-9960X*16+120GB machine.
-The preprocess and training parts took less than one hour.
 The inference part took almost 5~6 hours and less than 40GB memory.

 ### Dependencies